SelenaChen123/MinecraftServerSetup/create-server.md

 9. Click the *Select shape* button

-10. Select *Create new virtual cloud network* for the *Primary network* in the *Primar VNIC information* section
+10. Select *Create new virtual cloud network* for the *Primary network* in the *Primary VNIC information* section

 11. Click the *Save private key* button in the *Add SSH keys* section